Resarchers

 Anja Bezbradica, M.A.

 From 2016 to 2022, Anja worked at the Office of the Commissioner for Information of Public Importance and Personal Data Protection, initially in the workplace for normative-legal affairs, and then in the workplace for administrative-legal affairs (second instance procedure for obtaining the right to information of public importance).
+Additionally, Anja worked (from 2016 to 2022) as a teaching associate at the Faculty for Law of Commerce and Judiciary at the University Business Academy in Novi Sad, on the courses Introduction to Law and Constitutional Law.

-Since January 2022, Anja has been employed at the Institute of Comparative Law.
-Her research interests encompass the sociology of law, sociological jurisprudence, social theory, and psychology of law, focusing particularly on legal consciousness studies, compliance with the law, functions of law, and law effectiveness.
+Her research interests encompass the sociology of law, sociological jurisprudence and psychology of law, focusing particularly on topics of legal consciousness, compliance with the law, and functions of law.

 Aleksandar Mihajlović, M.A.

-Aleksandar Mihajlović was born on November 24th 1991 in Niš, where he graduated from the “Vožd Karađorđe” Elementary School with excellent results, as well as from the Gymnasium “9.
-May”, when he was awarded the “Vuk Karadžić” diploma and a certificate of commendation from the Royal House of Karađorđević for outstanding success in completed secondary education.
-He graduated from the Faculty of Law, the University of Niš in 2014 with an average grade of 9.94.
-At the same faculty, he completed his master’s degree in 2015 with an average grade of 10.00, defending his master’s thesis on the topic “State aid policy of the European Union”, and was awarded the Charter of the University of Niš for the best graduate student at the Faculty of Law in the academic year 2014 /2015.
+Aleksandar graduated from the Faculty of Law, the University of Niš in 2014 with an average grade of 9.94.
+At the same faculty, he completed his master’s degree in 2015 with an average grade of 10.00, defending his master’s thesis on the topic “State aid policy of the European Union”, and was awarded the Charter of the University of Niš for the best graduate student at the Faculty of Law in the academic year 2014/2015.
 As the winner of the Chevening Scholarship, awarded by the Government of the United Kingdom of Great Britain and Northern Ireland, he completed his master’s studies in the field of international human rights law at the University of Sussex in Brighton in 2020, with a master’s thesis “The Legal Recognition of Same-Sex Relationships before the Human Rights Committee and the European Court of Human Rights”.
 Aleksandar is a PhD student at the Faculty of Law, the University of Niš, and is preparing a dissertation with a focus on discrimination in the field of labor and employment, applying a legal and economic methodological framework.

 In 2021, Aleksandar completed successfully the Jean Monnet module on European Monetary Law at the Faculty of Law, the University of Niš, as well as the program “Creation and Analysis of Public Policies” organized by the Faculty of Sciences, the University of Novi Sad, the University of Niš and the Faculty of Law, the University of Belgrade.